Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Challenges and Outlooks

 \section{Challenges and Outlooks}

 In this Account, we present a framework for systematically accelerating materials design.
-We have demonstrated the framework's effectiveness in the application case of designing MIT materials.
-The designed materials are predicted to possess promising performances and synthesizability, and they currently are being experimentally synthesized and characterized by our collaborators for suitability in microelectronic devices.
+We have demonstrated the framework's effectiveness in designing MIT materials.
+The designed materials are predicted to possess promising performances and synthesizability, and they are being experimentally synthesized and characterized by our collaborators for suitability in microelectronic devices.

-In the framework, we integrate various forms of AI/ML techniques, including text mining, supervised classification, and mixed variable GP-BO, which address challenges in different phases of the materials design process (from conceptual to detailed design), in particular (1) data acquisition from dispersed sources and (2) design optimization in large, disjoint design spaces.
-In the application case of designing synthesizable materials with high metal--insulator transition performances, the framework has been demonstrated to provide progressive knowledge acquisition and uncertainty reduction efficiently and effectively.
-Moreover, as a general framework, it can be extended and applied to a wide range of other materials design problems.
+In the framework, we integrate various AI/ML techniques, including text mining, supervised classification, and mixed variable GP--BO, which address challenges in different phases of materials design process (from conceptual to detailed design), in particular (1) data acquisition from dispersed sources and (2) design optimization in large, disjoint design spaces.
+In designing synthesizable materials with high MIT performances, the framework has demonstrated progressive knowledge acquisition and effective uncertainty reduction.
+Moreover, this general framework can be extended and applied to diverse materials design problems.

-That being said, there are challenges associated with both of the critical problems mentioned above that must be addressed to unlock the full power of data-driven design approaches.
-Firstly, the quality of data strongly impacts data-driven studies \cite{lff-trustai-22}.
+Nevertheless, challenges associated with both critical problems mentioned above must be addressed to unlock the full power of data-driven design approaches.
+Firstly, data quality strongly impacts data-driven studies.
 Data quality can be assessed from multiple aspects, such as fidelity, diversity, and bias.
-Both text mining from published literature and virtual screening of materials databases use the available materials data as is and thus are subject to all problems that may present in the data, e.g., bias and lack of diversity.
-As Figure \ref{fig:outlook}a illustrates, if the data provided to models do not sufficiently represent the design space, the obtained models will not generalize well and may thereby miss the desired design target.
-To ensure the reliability of data-driven design models, attention should be paid to acquiring and curating high-quality materials data.
-There have been efforts toward this end by our team \cite{zhang-etal-23} and others \cite{li-redundancy-23, sparks-notsimple-24}, and we believe more awareness of data quality will make data-driven materials design workflows including ours more powerful and robust.
+Both literature mining and virtual screening use the available materials data as is and thus are subject to problems that may present therein, e.g., bias and lack of diversity.
+As Figure \ref{fig:outlook}a illustrates, if data provided to models do not sufficiently represent the design space, the models will not generalize well and may miss the desired design target.
+To ensure the reliability of data-driven design, attention should be paid to acquiring and curating high-quality data.
+There have been efforts toward this end by our team \cite{zhang-etal-23} and others \cite{li-redundancy-23, sparks-notsimple-24}, and we believe more awareness of data quality will make data-driven design workflows more powerful and robust.